AngloGold ices gold concentrate at Cuiabá while strengthens tailings dam wall - Miningmx

 Mining of ore would continue at Cuiabá with a total gold in concentrate of 10,000 oz per month being produced.
 Options to sell the gold concentrate to a third party until the Quieroz resumes operations were being assessed, said AngloGold.

 AngloGold was commenting in a trading statement today in which it highlighted the likely decline in headline and basic earnings for the year ended December 31.
-Headline earnings would be between R530m and R560m (126 to 133 US cents per share), a decline of between 8% and 13%.
-Basic earnings for the period would be 49% and 55% lower at R280m to R315m (67 to 75 cents/share).
+Headline earnings would be between $530m and $560m (126 to 133 US cents per share), a decline of between 8% and 13%.
+Basic earnings for the period would be 49% and 55% lower at $280m to $315m (67 to 75 cents/share).

 Impairments affecting basic earnings were booked in the period totalling $246m relating to Córrego do Sítio ($151m), Serra Grande ($38m) and Cuiabá.